doug-wade/yodel/README.md

 Note that to end the mocha and test tasks, you have to manually interrupt the selenium standalone process  (ctrl + c)

 # TODOs:
-0.)
-Don't blow away the logs or db on deploy
 1.)
-Search box
+Contact us - Google docs integration
 2.)
-Contact us - Google docs integration
+Fix Portfolios
 3.)
-Fix Portfolios
+Fix multipart uploads
 4.)
-Fix multipart uploads
+Add image to project
 5.)
-Add image to project
-6.)
-Update test data for ivan and noel so I can log in 7.)
+Update test data for ivan and noel so I can log in 6.)
 Attend events
+7.)
+Projects -> Events
 8.)
-Projects -> Events
+Event Calendar
 9.)
-Event Calendar
+User types
 10.)
-User types
+HTTP2/SPDY support
 11.)
-HTTP2/SPDY support
+Sign-up organization
 12.)
-Sign-up organization
+Sign-up patron
 13.)
-Sign-up patron
+Event compact view
 14.)
-Event compact view
+Event button candybar
 15.)
-Event button candybar
+Restyle sidebar
 16.)
-Restyle sidebar
+Event "more details" rollover
 17.)
-Event "more details" rollover
+Buy tickets
 18.)
-Buy tickets
+Project page

 # Staged for release:
 1.)
 Collaborators needed for project